A timeline of Camila Cabello and Shawn Mendes' love story

 Cut to 2023

-Over a year passes by with the two beautiful souls remaining apart.
-On 15 April, Camila and Shawn met at the 2023 Coachella.
+On 15 April, Camila and Shawn were spotted at the 2023 Coachella.

 Prying cameras filmed them enjoying their drinks while talking in a completely laid-back manner, but that was not all.
 Later, several media reports said that the pair kissed at the festival.